gabrielmjr/github-follow-manager/README.md

-# Reciprometer
+# GitHub Follow Manager

 ***Build state:***
  ![](https://github.com/gabrielmjr/reciprometer/actions/workflows/python-package.yml/badge.svg)

 ## Description

 Does people who you're following must follow you also? well, this repository is for you.
+This repository can also help you to manage your followers and users who you are following in CLI.
 <br/>
 This is a project that was made in Python and you can use it to:
 1. - [x] See everyone who're following you.